 Overcoming Obstacles and Setbacks

 Weight loss journeys are not always smooth.
 You might hit plateaus, feel cravings, or get too busy.
-But, these challenges are part of the journey, not failures.
-Experts say setbacks can lead to weight loss milestones if you handle them wisely.
+These challenges aren’t failures; they’re part of the journey.
+Experts say that setbacks may help you lose weight more than smooth sailing if handled well.

 Identifying Common Challenges